Estes Park School District iPad Program 2020-24

 SECTION 6: GENERAL CARE

-Care should be taken to prevent the iPad, cables, and accessories from getting wet.
+Care should be taken to prevent the iPad, charge, and accessories from getting wet.
 This includes accidental food and beverage spills, excess humidity, and precipitation.
 Users should avoid exposing the iPad to long-term temperature extremes.
 The iPad should never be left in a vehicle.

 The screen of the iPad can be damaged if not cared for properly.
 It is particularly susceptible to damage from excessive pressure on the screen or case covering the screen.
 Do not lean on or place anything heavy against the iPad.
 If carrying an iPad in a backpack, take care that it is placed flat against other items, and that it does not receive extreme or uneven pressure against the screen.
 Use only a soft, clean cloth to wipe the screen.
 Do not use cleansers of any type.